Aliases for UHMK1 Gene

 GeneCards Summary for UHMK1 Gene

 UHMK1 (U2AF Homology Motif (UHM) Kinase 1) is a Protein Coding gene.
-Diseases associated with UHMK1 include schizophrenia.
+Diseases associated with UHMK1 include dracunculiasis and schizophrenia.
 Among its related pathways are GPCR Pathway.
-GO annotations related to this gene include RNA binding and enzyme binding.
+GO annotations related to this gene include nucleic acid binding and transferase activity, transferring phosphorus-containing groups.
 An important paralog of this gene is U2AF2.

 UniProtKB/Swiss-Prot for UHMK1 Gene